Social housing relief

 How to claim

 Social housing relief is not applied automatically.
-Instead, a claim for relief must be submitted to the Council by the claimant.
+Instead, a claim for relief must be submitted to us by the claimant.
 To claim for social housing relief, the claimant must have first completed an Assumption of Liability form and must also be an owner of the relevant land.

-Where insufficient information is provided, the Council can issue an information notice.
+Where insufficient information is provided, we can issue an information notice.
 This is a formal request for full information to be returned.
 There may be consequences if you then fail to comply with the information notice.

 The CIL Regulations (2010) set out the full procedures for claiming social housing relief.